When a ceremonial marriage is alleged, accompanied by cohabitation and repute, a presumption

 The presumption of ceremonial marriage is strong, especially where supporting evidence

-shows that the parties have lived together as husband and wife for many years, and
+shows that the parties have lived together as a married couple for many years, and

 it can be rebutted only by convincing evidence to the contrary.
 The absence of a record